Psychological Healing

 —Psalm 127:1

-If you want to preserve your own soul, therefore, turn your attention to defending the Magisterium of the Church: repent your own wickedness, detach yourself from the wickedness of the world, live in chastity, and pray constantly.
+To preserve your own soul, therefore, turn your attention to defending the Magisterium of the Church: repent your own wickedness, detach yourself from the wickedness of the world, turn away from the pernicious ideal of revenge, live in chastity, and pray constantly.
 And be prepared to suffer for witnessing your faith, because all true faith leads only to the cross.

 Pray that all self-indulgent social impieties in our culture of “self” are seen for the sins they are, because these sins are what provoke terrorists in the first place.